DOT Clearinghouse Enforcement

 The Clearinghouse Areas That DOT Auditors Assess

 Let’s now go over the key Clearinghouse areas that DOT auditors analyze.
 They first look to see if an employer has registered with the Clearinghouse.
 Then, they examine if the employer conducted pre-employment queries on new CDL drivers.
 But that’s not all.
-An auditor can then check if an employer conducts once-per-year queries on CDL drivers.
+An auditor can then check if an employer shows once-per-year queries on CDL drivers.

 The auditor can see if an employer has consent to run Clearinghouse queries.